Who we are

 Andie Uomoto, MPA

-Andie received a Master’s in Public Administration from the University of Washington’s Evans School of Public Policy and Governance.
+Andie Uomoto (she/her) is the Center Manager for the Center for Novel Therapeutics in Addiction Psychiatry.
+She received a Master’s in Public Administration from the University of Washington’s Evans School of Public Policy and Governance.
 She has significant experience in implementing research and training projects, collaborations and initiatives.

 Community Advisory Board